 In the entirety of the five sentences above, here’s THREE actual, substantial thoughts that have run through my mind:

 - That eHarmony matching algorithm kind of sucks.
 People like to get their panties in a wad over how horrible Tinder is, but I actually prefer it.
-I mean, at least the dudes I match with are hot and local.
+I mean, at least the dudes I match with are local.

 - I’m almost out of food.
 I’m going to have to go grocery shopping on Wednesday night—wait, will I have time for that AND cooking?

 - Should I go ahead and make plans to travel to Europe in September?
 What if things fall through?
 I can always just plan things last minute, right?
 Will I be able to take time off and still keep my clients??

 Make whatever judgments you want to about the thoughts I’m entertaining, but I promise you I’m not an exception to the rule.

 Everyone’s minds are moving at the speed of a million thoughts a minute.

 Your visitors might not be concerned about dating apps or European travel, but they are concerned about something…. something they do, in fact, deem FAR MORE important than whatever it is you’re talking to them about on your website.